Mbyrne28/46_Python_Exercises/README.md

 19. "99 Bottles of Beer" is a traditional song in the United States and Canada.
 It is popular to sing on long trips, as it has a very repetitive format which is easy to memorize, and can take a long time to sing.
 The song's simple lyrics are as follows:

-99 bottles of beer on the wall, 99 bottles of beer.
+...99 bottles of beer on the wall, 99 bottles of beer.
-Take one down, pass it around, 98 bottles of beer on the wall.
+...Take one down, pass it around, 98 bottles of beer on the wall.

-The same verse is repeated, each time with one fewer bottle.
+...The same verse is repeated, each time with one fewer bottle.
 The song is completed when the singer or singers reach zero.

-Your task here is write a Python program capable of generating all the verses of the song.
+...Your task here is write a Python program capable of generating all the verses of the song.

 20. Represent a small bilingual lexicon as a Python dictionary in the following fashion {"merry":"god", "christmas":"jul", "and":"och", "happy":gott", "new":"nytt", "year":"år"} and use it to translate your Christmas cards from English into Swedish.
 That is, write a function translate() that takes a list of English words and returns a list of Swedish words.